openshift/installer/docs/user/troubleshootingbootstrap.md

 The containers directory contains the descriptions and logs from all the containers created by the kubelet using CRI-O on the control-plane host.
 The files are same as [containers directory](#directory-bootstrap-containers) on bootstrap host.

-#### directory: control-plane/name/journals
+#### directory: control-plane/name/journal.txt

-The journals directory contains the logs of **important** units on the control plane hosts.
-The list of such units is,
+The `journal.txt` file contains the full journal from the control plane host.

-* `crio.log`
-* `kubelet.log`
-* `machine-config-daemon-host.log` and `pivot.log`, these files have logs for RHCOS pivot related actions on the control plane host.

 ## Common Failures